WebOrigami/docs/src/content/framework/intro3.md

 ## Transform a graph

-We've looked at how a formula can transform a single piece of data (a name, say) into some other form (a greeting).
+We've seen how a formula can transform a single piece of data (a person's name, say) into some other form (a greeting).
 If you wanted to create a greeting page for multiple people, you could create a formula for each of them.
 But you can also write formulas that transform a set of things at once.

 As a reminder, we can visualize the people in `team.yaml` as a graph: